rootstrap/tech-guides/python/cookiecutter-django.md

 - **use_drf**: This option asks us if we want to add [Django REST framework](https://www.django-rest-framework.org/) to our application.
 At Rootstrap we use it as the base of our API, so, you should enter the option: `y`.
 - **use_mailhog**: This option asks us if we want to add [Mailhog](https://github.com/mailhog/MailHog) as an email viewer during the development process.
 We recommend that option, so, you should enter: `y`.
 - **use_heroku**: This option asks us if we want to add some configuration files to deploy the project to *Heroku*.
 At Rootstrap we usually deploy to it, so, you should enter: `y`.
 - **keep_local_envs_in_vcs**: This option asks us if we want to add the environment configurations to the Version Control System.
 Also, it's useful to set Heroku or docker variables.
-AAt Rootstrap we manage that information differently, so, you should enter: `n`.
+At Rootstrap we manage that information differently, so, you should enter: `n`.

 <details>
   <summary>View full bash output. <i>(Click &#x25B6; to display the file)</i></summary>